OData/v3ProtocolDocument/OData.markdown

 The URL for retrieving an entity MAY be returned in a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).

-Conventions for constructing a URL to an individual entity using the entity's Key Value(s) are described in [OData URI Conventions](ODataURIConventions).
+Conventions for constructing a URL to an individual entity using the entity's Key Value(s) are described in [OData URL Conventions](ODataURLConventions).

 ### 7.2.2.
 Requesting Individual Properties ###